GeorgeStrakhov/priotool-proto/README.md

 * jquery

 ## To Do
-* BUG: no 404 when valid url but invalid listhash
 * My lists (switch isActive, view results, if no scores yet - edit scoring && items??). later-> clone list
 * security rules
 * List.isActive (on/off switch & associated behavior)